Operation of Residential Irrigation Timers

 Generally, electronic timers allow flexible scheduling of irrigation systems (Figure 1).

-Timers may be set for irrigation every day, every second day, every third day, etc. Typical timers will allow for selection of certain days of the week in a "custom" option or frequency, such as "every 2 days," for setting frequency of irrigation.
+Timers may be set for irrigation every day, every second day, every third day, etc. Typical timers will allow for selection of certain days of the week in a "custom" option or frequency, such as "every Monday," for setting frequency of irrigation.
 The "custom" option is the one normally used during times of water restrictions, when irrigation is limited to one or two days each week.
-Local water restrictions should always be followed when programming a controller.
+Always follow local water restrictions when programming a timer.

 Percentage Adjustment

-Most timers have percentage settings so that the relative time may be adjusted.
-For example, if the controller is set to run 60 minutes per cycle the controller may be set to water at 75%.
-This will result in 60 minutes * 0.75 = 45 minute run time.
-Likewise, the run times in the other zones will be reduced to 75% of the zone time setting.
-This is helpful in Florida when the summer rains begin, and irrigation can be cut back.
+Most timers have percentage settings so that the relative run time may be adjusted.
+For example, if the controller is set to run 60 minutes per cycle, the controller may be set to water at 75%.
+This will result in 60 minutes × 0.75 = 45 minutes of run time.
+Likewise, the run times in the other zones will be reduced to 75% of the current zone time setting.
+This is helpful in Florida when winter begins and the turfgrass is dormant or not actively growing, and irrigation can be cut back.

 Program

 Timers usually have the capacity to run multiple programs.
-For example, on program "A", the controller may be set to water six rotor zones for 60 minutes twice each week.
+For example, on program "A," the controller may be set to water six rotor zones for 60 minutes, twice each week.
 If new plants are planted in a landscape bed, they may need more frequent watering to become established.
-In this case, program "B" can be used to water that zone every day of the week.
+In this case, program "B" can be used to water that zone every day of the week, until established.

 Application Rates

-The application rate is an amount of water applied over an area, such as a yard with landscape plants and turfgrass, in a given amount of time.
-Usually this is expressed as inches per hour (in/hr) and implies an even application of water.
-The application rate of an individual irrigation zone must be known to properly set the irrigation controller.
+The application rate is the amount of water applied over an area (such as a yard with landscape plants and turfgrass) in a given amount of time.
+Usually, this is expressed as inches per hour (in/hr) and implies an even application of water.
+The application rate of an individual irrigation zone must be known to properly set the run time in the irrigation controller.

 There are several ways to find the application rate of an irrigation zone.
 It may be: